KxSystems/docs/docs/kb/client-server.md

 ---
+title: Basic client-server computing
+description: A kdb+ server can listen for connections on a port.
+Clients can then send requests to the server via that port.
+A kdb+ process starts listening to a port either at start-up, via a command-line argument.
 keywords: client, kdb+, q, server
 ---
 # Basic client-server computing

-A q server can listen for connections on a port.
+A kdb+ server can listen for connections on a port.
 Clients can then send requests to the server via that port.

-A q process starts listening to a port either at start-up, via a command-line argument
+A kdb+ process starts listening to a port either at start-up, via a command-line argument.

 ```bash
 $ q -p 5001